ya-ming/algorithm/README.md

 * Find the missing number
 * Median of two sorted arrays
 * Two elements whose sum is closest to zero
+* Find the smallest and second smallest elements in an array

 ## Sort